naynishb/Power_BI_Maven_Analytics/README.md

 Order Performance:

 Total orders: 25.2K
-Monthly orders tracking with a comparison to targets.
+Monthly order tracking with a comparison to targets.
 Breakdown of orders by category (Accessories, Bikes, Clothing).
 Returns Analysis: